Get early access. Subscribe to the From the US Market Desk LinkedIn newsletter.

 Macro

-- Our forecast for real gross domestic product (GDP) growth for 2026 is 2.5% (based on our Global Investment Management Survey), versus the Federal Reserve (Fed) forecast of 2.3% and the Wall Street consensus of around 2%.
-The main drivers of our GDP forecast are the continued big-tech capital expenditures, a resilient consumer and higher tax refunds, as well as the possibility of future interest-rate cuts, although rate cuts look unlikely from our perspective today.
-The duration of the Middle East conflict is the primary risk to our forecast.
+- Our forecast for 2026 real gross domestic product (GDP) growth is 2.5% (based on Franklin Templeton Institute’s Global Investment Management Survey), versus the Federal Reserve (Fed) forecast of 2.3% and the Wall Street consensus view of around 2%.
+One of the main drivers of our GDP forecast is the continued capital expenditure (capex) spending by big technology companies to build out AI infrastructure.
+This was evident in earnings reports in late April from Texas Instruments and Intel.
+Last week Caterpillar’s earnings results, along with Google and Amazon, reinforced the strong capex spending theme.
+Also, the consumer remains resilient, as described in last week’s earnings comments from Coca-Cola, Pepsi, Starbucks, General Motors, Visa, Mastercard and Apple.
+Finally, higher tax refunds are filtering through and helping to offset some of the sting we are seeing from higher gas prices.
+We also saw strong jobs data last week.
+The duration of the US-Iran war is the primary risk to our forecast.
 Higher oil prices work like a tax on the consumer, and the negative impacts of higher oil and gas prices will broaden over time.
-But we also think the US economy is in a strong position to weather this storm.
+We think the US economy is in a strong position to weather this storm.

-- We expect the Fed to cut rates twice in 2026 and core Personal Consumption Expenditures (PCE) to remain stable in the 2.5%‒3.0% range.
-Fed fund futures are telling us we are wrong on the rate-cut call at the moment.
-The last tick for core PCE data came in at 3.0% versus expectations of 3.0%.
-Higher oil prices will bleed through to core PCE if oil prices stay elevated.
+- We entered 2026 with the expectation for the Fed to cut interest rates twice and core personal consumption expenditures (PCE) to remain stable in the 2.5% to 3.0% range.
+Federal fund (FF) futures are telling us we are wrong on the rate cut call, and we are adjusting our expectations down.
+We expect the Fed to stay on hold for the time being with the possibility of a cut later in the year.
+This view is also supported by the relationship of two-year Treasury yields relative to the FF rate.
+Two-year yields historically have led the Fed’s decisions, and right now, the two-year yield is 3.86%, roughly in line with the FF rate.
+The last tick for core PCE data came in at 3.2%, the highest reading since November of 2023.
+Higher oil prices, if they stay elevated, will bleed through to core PCE.
 The U-3 unemployment rate is 4.3%, just off the recent high print in November of 4.5%.

-- Inflation expectations collapsed last week.
-One-year breakeven rates are now 3.46%, down from 5.10%, and have effectively been tracking oil prices.
-Two-year breakeven rates are 2.89%, down from 3.30% last week.
-Finally, five-year breakeven rates are 2.62%, steady for the last few weeks.
-These numbers represent the bond markets’ pricing of annualized inflation out one, two, and five years.
+- Inflation expectations ticked up last week.
+One-year breakeven rates rose to 3.24% and have effectively been tracking oil prices.
+Two-year breakeven rates were 2.96%, also up on the week.
+Finally, five-year breakeven rates are 2.68% and have been hovering between 2.60% and 2.70% for the last two months.
+These numbers represent the bond market’s pricing of annualized inflation out one, two and five years.

 - On the currency front, we are expecting the US dollar to be essentially flat for the year despite the recent volatility.
-The US Dollar Index (DXY) is currently trading at $98.80 and is in the middle of its 12-month range, defined as $96 to $100.
+The US Dollar Index (DXY) is trading at US$97.84 and is in the middle of its 12-month range, defined as US$96‒US$100.

 Equities